All Episodes

 Yeah, that hopefully will go to trial.

-And I want to see what where that turns out.
+And I want to see where that turns out.

-So if you're gonna take the role of fact-checking, then you also take on the liability and the responsibility, and you may not want to use fake news CNN and MSDNC and the New York Toilet Paper Times and Washington Post as your fact checkers because they have agendas.
+And you may not want to use fake news, CNN, and MSDNC in the New York Toilet Paper Times and Washington Post as your fact checkers because they have agendas.

 At Jack should know this.

-You ever, by the way, talk to him, Linda?
+You ever, by the way, talked to him, Linda?

 I wouldn't say that it's over.

-I would just say that it's um We're going through an interesting phase in our relationship.
+I would just say that it's going through an interesting phase in our relationship.

 I have nothing against Joe Scarborough.